iampikuda/Eat-Out/readme.md

 You can get a demo version of the app at [TestFlight Link](https://testflight.apple.com/join/IfRGOBnj)

 ## Introduction
-`Eat out` is a simple application that visializes a list of Restaurants gotten from the JSON file, `iOS sample.JSON`, on file.
+`Eat out` is a simple application that visualizes a list of Restaurants gotten from the JSON file, `iOS sample.JSON`, on file.

-## Funtionalities
+## Functionalities
-1. The Restaurants are sort based on their open status first and will stay that way regardless of what other sort option is chosen
+1. The Restaurants are sort based on their open status first and will stay that way regardless of any other sort option chosen.
 2. The Restaurants can be further sorted by clicking on any of the sort options on the top vertical collection view
-3. Restaurants can be found by typing in a case-insensitive name in the search bar at the top.
+3. Restaurants can be searched for by typing in a case-insensitive name in the search bar at the top.

 ## Design
 Find design inspiration at [Figma](https://www.figma.com/file/rjOjAkKlZ4pi6VgEU6y3B7/Eat-Out)